foderking/VinePlus/Comicvine.Seed/README.md

 ## How to Run
 - Clone the Main repository
-- Navigate the path for this project `Comicvine.Polling`
+- Navigate the path for this project `cd /Comicvine.Polling`
 - Run this command in terminal `dotnet run`